Martin-Gleiss/smartvisu/dropins/README.md

 Available members are:
 * `initSelector: '...'` an jQuery selector of widget's HTML node.
 * `options: { }` has to contain all parameters which are set by widget macro as data-attribute in HTML.
-These can then be accessed in code by `this.options['my-first-param']`.
+These can then be accessed in code by `this.options...`.
+Hyphens get replaced by camel case (e.g. `data-my-first-param="..."` in HTML turns into `this.options.myFirstParam`).
 The HTML node itself can be accessed by `this.element`.
 * `_create: function() { }` *(optional)*
 Is executed on first creation of the widget instance.
 If you override this, mind to call `this._super();` in it.